Google Redirect Virus

 Not a Virus, But a Rootkit

-As a rootkit-type of malware, GRV is capable of gaining privileged access to the infected computer.
+As a rootkit-type of malware, Google Redirect Virus is capable of gaining privileged access to the infected computer.
 Then, it executes redirect scripts into the results of a regular Google search so that the user is redirected to third-party websites when clicking on the search results.
 A characteristic feature of rootkits is that they use the lower layers of the operating system, like the API function redirection, which makes them really hard to detect.
 Rootkits can also make the infected system hide from the user existing files and running processes while at the same time displaying non-existent things.
 A further capability is to download additional threats, like Trojans for example.

 Rootkits are extremely hard to remove as well as they integrate themselves into the heart of the operating system.
 The Google Redirect Virus alters the Master Boot Record (MBR) and makes its own partition on it so that a special anti-rootkit technique is necessary to find the location and this is only possible when the operating system is not running.
 In addition to that, the malware modifies the main Windows files to receive and execute commands from the attackers while at the same time these files do not look affected since they keep working as normal.
-Complete removal of the Google redirect virus is usually not possible without a professional removal tool.
+Complete removal of the Google Redirect Virus is usually not possible without a professional removal tool.

 The Google Redirect Virus Sneaks into PCs Through Many Different Channels

-GRV may come bundled within legitimate freeware, shareware, a codec needed to view a movie or any other application that a user deliberately installs without knowing that the package includes hazardous add-ons as well.
+Google Redirect Virus may come bundled within legitimate freeware, shareware, a codec needed to view a movie or any other application that a user deliberately installs without knowing that the package includes hazardous add-ons as well.
 Plug-ins are another possible means of distribution of the malware, however, the favorite way of rootkits to spread is through Trojan horses.
 Trojans typically land on a PC when the user opens a malicious email attachment or visits compromised Internet pages.
 All of these distribution channels exploit users' ignorance of Internet security consisting of blindly installing files and programs without knowing their origin.

 Indulging in any of the following activities can explain how a user's PC has become infected with the Google Redirect Virus: